GIScience/ohsome-api/docs/source/reference.rst

    Timeseries: *----*-----*-----*
    Snapshots:  1    2     3     4
-   Each * is a snapshot of OSM data at that point in the series
+   Each * is a snapshot of OSM data at that point in the series Number of points are restricted to a maximum of 10000.

 .. list-table::
    :header-rows: 1